The Game Developer's Guide to Digital Marketing

 But it’s not enough to simply create material and hope it will succeed.
 You need to ensure it’s optimized to rank well on search engines and appear when certain keywords are used.
 Look into SEO and how to improve your ranking so you’re not wasting your time.

 Another common choice is display ads - we’ve all seen them on web pages we visit.
 These are banner ads containing images or text that appear in nominated locations of your choice on websites and social media platforms.
-You want your brand to exist in spaces that your target audience is likely to visit, so research your audience and choose specific areas that best suit them.
+You want your game to exist in spaces that your target audience is likely to visit, so research your audience and choose specific areas that best suit them.

 Social media ads are part of display ads, but you can also create ads through the platforms themselves.
 Sponsor your posts, set up campaigns and choose different ad sets to appeal to different audiences.
 There are many different platforms, methods and audiences on social media so you should be investing in it to get ahead.